Priya-Bai-S/Github-Copilot/Labfiles/Exercise-10.md

    ![](../media/ex10-debug-output.png)

-1. A tool like this is important if you are trying to work on different matrixes, or if you want to visualize the code.
+1. A tool like this is important if you are trying to work on different matrices, or if you want to visualize the code.
 This code generally provides a visualized output for better understanding.
 To start with this, you need to select the code and use the tool.

    ![](../media/ex10-debug3.png)